 How to Make Arugula and Prosciutto Pizza

-Once your pizza dough is stretched, you want to work efficiently to get it on the pizza peel and get the toppings down so that the dough doesn't stick to the peel.
+Once the pizza dough is on the peel, work efficiently to get the pizza assembled so that the dough doesn't stick to the peel.

 The cheese comes next.
-I like to use the wide holes of a box grater for the mozzarella, then I use a microplane to do a light dusting of parmesan cheese over the whole thing.
+I like to use the wide holes of a box grater for the mozzarella, and use a microplane zester to do a light dusting of parmesan cheese over the whole thing last.

 The prosciutto goes down next.
 There's no real rhyme or reason to the placement here, but I like to tear the slices into smaller pieces as I'm putting them down.